realkemon/home/README.md

 # <img src="https://github.com/realkemon/home/blob/master/gfx/avatar.png" width="64"/> Cedric *'kemon'* Easton
 I'm Cedric *'kemon'* Easton, a Europe-based Level Designer, Environment- and Texture Artist and as of late also a <a href="https://www.twitch.tv/realkemon">Twitch streamer</a>.
 I'm part of the game development team of <a href="https://github.com/etlegacy">ET: Legacy</a>, an open source project aiming to restore the good old days of <a href="https://github.com/id-Software/Enemy-Territory">Wolfenstein: Enemy Territory</a>.
-So far my game development experience mainly revolves around to the idtech3 engine environment.
+So far, my game development experience mainly revolves around the idtech3 engine environment.
 However, I have also gained experience in both Unity and Unreal Engine 4 through various tutorial sessions and the Global Game Jams in <a href="https://github.com/realkemon/ggj2020">2020</a> and <a href="https://stefan.ensmann.de/en/among-silhouettes/">2019</a>.

 <table>
  <tr>